-This project will provide scholarships to primary school teacher training for 40 village girls who have completed secondary school at the top of their class in northern Burkina Faso.
-Because their parents are subsistence farmers, these scholarships are the only source of funds these girls will have to enable them to further their studies in primary school teacher training.
+This project will provide scholarships to nursing, midwifery and primary school teacher training for 300 village girls who have completed secondary school at the top of their class in northern Burkina Faso.
+Because their parents are subsistence farmers, these scholarships are the only source of funds these girls will have to enable them to further their studies in primary school teaching, nursing or midwifery.

-The project will support the cost of primary school teacher training for 40 qualified girls whose parents are subsistence farmers in northern Burkina Faso.
-Their educations will enable them to gain productive employment in the education of future generations of children and at the same time enable the government to increase its response to the educational needs of very under-served rural communities.
+The project will pay for nursing, midwifery and primary school teacher training for at least 300 qualified girls whose parents are subsistence farmers in Burkina Faso.
+Their educations will enable them to contribute to the education, health and welfare of under-served rural communities.
 They will also serve as role models and leaders within their rural communities.

 Educating girls changes everything.
 When a girl in Burkina Faso receives an education, she marries later and has fewer children.
 When she earns an income, she reinvests it in her family, improving her children's health, education and well being, and she contributes to the development of her community and nation.
 When we invest in girls we all win!
 We empower the next generation to reach their potential as leaders committed to the growth and development of their countries.